2-Drinfel'd double symmetry of the 4d Kitaev model

 The paper is organized as follows.
 In Section \ref{prelim}, we shall recall some definitions that will be used throughout this paper.
-We very briefly review the notion of 2-groups, 2-algebras and 2-gauge theory based on existing literature \cite{Chen:2012gz,Wagemann+2021,Baez:2003fs,baez2004,chen:2022,Kapustin:2013uxa,Zhu:2019}, then move on to recall the construction and key duality structures of a 2-quantum double as given in a previous work \cite{Chen:2023tjf}.
-We focus in particular on skeletal models of 2-Drinfel'd doubles based on finite Abelian groups --- as well as the properties of its 2-$R$-matrix --- which plays a central role in this paper.
+We very briefly review the notion of 2-groups, 2-algebras and 2-gauge theory based on existing literature \cite{Chen:2012gz,Wagemann+2021,Baez:2003fs,Baez:2004,chen:2022,Kapustin2017,Zhu:2019}, then move on to recall the construction and key duality structures of a 2-quantum double as given in a previous work \cite{Chen:2023tjf}.
+We focus in particular on skeletal models of Drinfel'd double 2-bialgebras based on finite Abelian groups --- as well as the properties of its 2-$R$-matrix --- which plays a central role in this paper.

-In Section \ref{4dkit}, we define the "monster 2-BF theory" \cite{chen:2022} associated to the 2-Drinfel'd double $D(B\bbZ_2)$, and construct its partition function on a 4-manifold.
+In Section \ref{4dkit}, we define the "monster 2-BF theory" \cite{chen:2022} associated to the Drinfel'd double 2-bialgebra $D(B\bbZ_2)$, and construct its partition function on a 4-manifold.
 We refer to the resulting theory as the {\bf 4d Kitaev model}.
-Here, we also introduce additional terms in the topological action in accordance with previous work on 2-group Dijkgraaf-Witten theory \cite{Kapustin:2013uxa,Zhu:2019}, and provide an interpretation for them as {\it twists} on the underlying 2-Drinfel'd double symmetry.
+Here, we also introduce additional terms in the topological action in accordance with previous work on 2-group Dijkgraaf-Witten theory \cite{Kapustin2017,Zhu:2019}, and provide an interpretation for them as {\it twists} on the underlying Drinfel'd double 2-bialgebra symmetry.

 With the main tools under our belt, we study the excitations of the 4d Kitaev model (without twists) in Section \ref{toriccharges}.
-This is done by explicitly computing all of the braided and monoidal/fusion structures in the 2-representation 2-category $\operatorname{2Rep}^\tau(D(B\bbZ_2))$.
-We show that the 4d Kitaev model without any twists {\it cannot} describe any non-degenerate gapped topological phase, as the braided M{\" u}ger centre $Z_2(\operatorname{2Rep}^\tau(D(B\bbZ_2))\not\simeq \operatorname{2Vect}$ is in fact not trivial.
+This is done by explicitly computing all of the braided and monoidal/fusion structures in the 2-representation 2-category $\operatorname{2Rep}_\text{wk}(D(B\bbZ_2))$.
+We show that the 4d Kitaev model without any twists {\it cannot} describe any non-degenerate gapped topological phase, as the symmetric M{\" u}ger centre $Z_2(\operatorname{2Rep}_\text{wk}(D(B\bbZ_2))\not\simeq \operatorname{2Vect}^{KV}$ is in fact not trivial.

 This problem is amended in Section \ref{ferkitcharges} by incorporating the twists, whence the fusion rules and braided structures are revisited.
-We find that, by interpreting these twists naturally as properties of the 2-representations of $D(B\bbZ_2)$, we are able to finally prove the main {\bf Theorem \ref{mainthm}} directly.
-We provide explicit braided equivalences between the 2-categories $\mathscr{R},\mathscr{S}$ in \cite{Johnson-Freyd:2020} and the 2-representation 2-category of twisted versions of the 2-Drinfel'd double $D(B\bbZ_2)$.
+We find that, by interpreting these twists naturally as properties of the 2-representations of $D(B\bbZ_2)$, we are able to finally prove {\bf Theorem \ref{mainthm}} directly.
+We provide explicit braided equivalences between the 2-categories $\mathscr{R},\mathscr{S}$ studied in \cite{Johnson-Freyd:2020,Johnson_Freyd_2023} and the 2-representation 2-category of twisted versions of the Drinfel'd double 2-bialgebra $D(B\bbZ_2)$.